TaniMasanori/PDF2Anki/Project_plan.md

 Engage with any questions on methodology or future improvements.
 Team Roles and Collaboration
 Our team consists of two graduate students working collaboratively.
 We plan to divide responsibilities but also work together closely on integration:
 Member 1 (e.g., Alice) – Focus on the PDF conversion pipeline and system integration.
 This includes setting up Marker API, handling the conversion output, and ensuring the data flows into the card generation step.
 Alice will also oversee how the output is formatted for Anki import (writing the parser/formatter for Q&A pairs).
-She will likely take lead on any Windows-specific setup issues or Docker configuration needed for Marker API.
+She will take lead on any Windows-specific setup issues for Marker API (Docker is not used).
 Member 2 (e.g., Bob) – Focus on the AI prompt engineering and flashcard generation logic.
 Bob will design and refine the prompts used for the GPT API, handle calling the API, and parse its responses into a usable form.
 He will test different approaches to improve the quality of the flashcards.
 Bob may also research the Anki add-on development since it involves Python coding that ties into the output of step 2.
 Collaboration and Version Control: We’ll use the GitHub repository for all code.
 Both members will create feature branches for major features (e.g., pdf-conversion, anki-output, addon-experiment etc.) and use pull requests to review each other’s code.
 Regular commits and clear commit messages are expected.
 Issues or a project board will track tasks and progress, ensuring we stay on schedule.
 Cursor & Vibe Coding: A unique requirement is to use Cursor for “vibe coding” sessions.
 This means the team will engage in pair-programming style development using the Cursor editor (which likely provides AI assistance for coding as well).
 We plan to schedule regular joint coding sessions (possibly using Cursor’s live share or by sitting together) where we work on challenging parts of the code, leveraging AI suggestions to speed up mundane coding tasks or get hints.
 This not only helps in writing code but also fulfills the experiential requirement.
 We will document these sessions (perhaps by keeping a log of what was done with AI help) to mention in our reports/presentation if needed (since “experience vibe coding” is important to demonstrate).
 Tools and Technology Stack
 Marker API (PDF to Markdown) – The core conversion tool.
 We will run it as a local service on our development machine.
 It’s open-source (GPL-3.0) and supports advanced PDF parsing features that are crucial for our PDF content github.com
 .
-Running it may involve Docker or a Python environment with dependencies like PyMuPDF, Camelot (for tables), etc. We will adhere to its guidelines for installation (possibly using the simple server mode for our scale).
+Running it will use a Python environment on Windows with dependencies like PyMuPDF, Camelot (for tables), etc. We will adhere to its guidelines for installation and use the simple server mode for our scale.
+Docker will not be used.
 Programming Language – Python will be used for scripting the pipeline (calling Marker API, invoking the AI API, processing outputs).
 Python is also needed if we develop an Anki add-on or use libraries for creating Anki decks.
 AI API – Likely OpenAI GPT-4 (or GPT-3.5 if cost or speed is a concern) via their REST API.
 We will use it for natural language generation.
 We need internet access during development and possibly during demo (if live).
 If internet is an issue for the final demo, we might explore an offline model for demonstration (less likely given complexity; instead, we’ll ensure internet or use a pre-generated example).
 Anki Desktop – Version 2.1+ on Windows.
 This is the target application for the flashcards.
 We will familiarize ourselves with its import format and, if doing an add-on, its internal APIs.